mumble-voip/mumble/docs/dev/build-instructions/faq.md

 # Build FAQ

+### How to speed up the compilation

+Mumble supports being compiled as a [unity build](https://en.wikipedia.org/wiki/Unity_build), if you are using cmake 3.16 or newer.
+To use this feature, use `-DCMAKE_UNITY_BUILD=ON` option when invoking cmake.

+Don't use this option when also using `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` though as the unity build will render the produced compilation database useless.

 ### How can I specify the build type

 In order to set the build type (Debug vs Release), you have to use the `CMAKE_BUILD_TYPE` variable when invoking cmake like so: `cmake